mekkim/innersourcecommons.org-wiki/FAQ.md

 It’s free to use - in fact, you’re encouraged to use it!

 The logo is free to use so long as you use it for InnerSource.

+## Why do you use InnerSource instead of Inner Source?
+In part this is done because the term "Inner Source" is used for other pursuits completely unrelated to the application of open source methods to corporate software development.
+Putting the words together makes it easier to find related content via a search engine.